Pregnancy, Lactation, and COVID-19 Therapeutics

-Studies of infants who were exposed to ritonavir through breast milk suggest that the amount of ritonavir that transfers through breast milk is negligible and not considered clinically significant.24
+Studies of infants who were exposed to ritonavir through breast milk suggest that the amount of ritonavir that transfers through breast milk is negligible and not considered clinically significant.20-23

 There are no data on the use of nirmatrelvir in lactating people.
-However, a prebirth-to-lactation study performed in rats reported an 8% decrease in body weight on Postnatal Day 17 in the offspring of rats that received nirmatrelvir and had systemic exposures that were 8 times higher than the clinical exposures at the authorized human dose.
-This reduction in body weight was not seen in the offspring of rats that had exposures that were 5 times higher than the clinical exposures at the authorized human dose.3 Because the overall oral absorption of nirmatrelvir is poor, it is unlikely that the levels of nirmatrelvir absorbed from breast milk ingestion would be clinically relevant or expected to cause adverse effects in an infant.17
+However, a prebirth-to-lactation study performed in rats reported an 8% decrease in body weight on Postnatal Day 17 in the offspring of rats that received nirmatrelvir and had systemic exposures that were 9 times higher than the clinical exposures at the authorized human dose.24 This reduction in body weight was not seen in the offspring of rats that had exposures that were 5 times higher than the clinical exposures at the authorized human dose.
+Because the overall oral absorption of nirmatrelvir is poor, it is unlikely that the levels of nirmatrelvir absorbed from breast milk ingestion would be clinically relevant or expected to cause adverse effects in an infant.25

 As pregnancy progresses, monoclonal antibodies are actively transported across the placenta, with the greatest transfer occurring during the third trimester.
 This may affect immune responses in the exposed fetus.
 If a pregnant patient receives tocilizumab after 20 weeks’ gestation, clinicians should delay administering live viral vaccines to the infant for at least 6 months.

-There is limited information on tocilizumab and breastfeeding.
-Based on case report data, the amount of tocilizumab transferred to the infant via breast milk appears to be very low, with no reports of adverse effects.19
+There is limited information on the use of tocilizumab in lactating patients.
+Based on case report data, the amount of tocilizumab transferred to the infant via breast milk appears to be very low, with no reports of adverse effects.28

 - Food and Drug Administration.
 Fact sheet for healthcare providers: Emergency Use Authorization for Lagevrio (molnupiravir) capsules.
 2023.
 Available at: https://www.fda.gov/media/155054/download.